Syrian transitional government: Formation

 The government was announced by Syrian president Ahmed al-Sharaa at a ceremony at the Presidential Palace in Damascus, in which the new ministers were sworn in and delivered speeches outlining their agendas.
 Two new ministries were formed: the Ministry of Sports and Youth and Ministry of Emergency and Disaster Management.
 The post of prime minister was abolished.

-Four of the new ministers belonged to minority ethnic groups or religions: Yaarub Bader, an Alawite; Amjad Badr, a Druze; Hind Kabawat, a Christian; and Mohammed Abdul Rahman Turko, a Kurd.
+Four of the new ministers belonged to minority ethnic groups or religions: Yaarub Bader, an Alawite; Amjad Badr, a Druze; Hind Kabawat, a Christian; and Mohammad Abdul Rahman Tarkou, a Kurd.
 The government also included figures from different groups of the former Syrian opposition: during the civil war, Mohammed Abu al-Khair Shukri was a member of the Syrian National Coalition, Raed al-Saleh was director of the White Helmets and Hind Kabawat served as deputy head of the Syrian Negotiation Commission in Geneva.
-The new government was described by some observers as technocratic, with "ministers chosen according to their competences" according to president Al-Sharaa.
+The new government was described by some observers as technocratic, with "ministers chosen according to their competences" by President al-Sharaa.

+Al-Sharaa also retained Asaad al-Shaibani as Minister of Foreign Affairs and Expatriates and Murhaf Abu Qasra as Minister of Defense.

 Policies

 Possible reforms

 Syrian president Ahmed al-Sharaa stated that the new government will reform the energy sector for sustainability and reliable electricity, support farmers to ensure food production, revive the industry, protect national products, attract investment, stabilize the economy, strengthen the Syrian pound, and prevent financial manipulation.

-On 16 April, Syria's minister of the interior, Anas Khattab, announced that government forces had successfully thwarted an attempted coup by officers loyal to the old regime and that the government would create mechanisms to identify those responsible.
+On 16 April, 2025, Syria's minister of the interior, Anas Khattab, announced that government forces had successfully thwarted an attempted coup by officers loyal to the old regime and that the government would create mechanisms to identify those responsible.
 The announcement came as part of an increased network of collaboration between the new various security apparatus, from police to military to intelligence.
 According to Khattab, security forces had been tipped off to the plot, and were able to launch an operation to disrupt it before it could be executed, although exact details of who specifically was involved are scarce.

+Domestic policies

+In January 2026, al-Sharaa declared a ceasefire between government forces and the Syrian Democratic Forces.
+He also recognised Kurdish as one of Syria's national languages and announced the restoration of citizenship to Kurdish Syrians.
+That same month, interior minister Anas Khattab ordered implementation of the citizenship measure, including for Kurds registered as stateless.
+The ministry set 5 February as the deadline for the implementation.
+The measure also directed the state to protect Kurdish culture and language in Syria, and to support Kurdish-language instruction in public and private schools in Kurdish-majority areas.